 7. It’s a one-way street

-The terms state that the same rules do not apply to Instagram’s content, which they specify is protected by intellectual property and cannot be copied, modified, edited, published, used or licensed.
-This restrictive approach is particularly problematic for other app developers, such as those who create apps to work in conjunction with Instagram to perform additional functions, such as analyzing followers, unfollows and boosting likes.
+The terms state that the same rules do not apply to Instagram’s content, including its name and images, which are protected by copyright and trademark laws, and thus, and cannot be copied, modified, edited, published, used or licensed.

 9. You could be sued for copyright infringement

 Hayleigh Bosher is a Lecturer in Intellectual Property Law at Brunel University London.
-(Intro courtesy of TFL).
+Edits/additions courtesy of TFL